 "You behave very ill," replied Mrs. Irvin; do you not know who sends the rain, and for what purpose?
 It will be of much greater benefit than our visit to the cottage.
-Perhaps you may imagine, that you are shewing great good-nature to the little girl you wish to see, but remember it is still more your duty to submit to the will of GoD in every thing, and that, evenin such a trifle as this appears to be, He is as attentive to your conduct as in more material trials."
+Perhaps you may imagine, that you are shewing great good-nature to the little girl you wish to see, but remember it is still more your duty to submit to the will of God in every thing, and that, even in such a trifle as this appears to be, He is as attentive to your conduct as in more material trials."

-Ellen did not feel what was said, but went out of the room to seek her sister, who again-
+Ellen did not feel what was said, but went out of the room to seek her sister, who again pressed her to come and play:-" Never mind the weather," said she; "you know we may go to-morrow."

-But, without attending to her advice, Ellen continued her murmurs.-" I don't see my aunt has any reason to be angry with me," said she; " I am sure it is not for myself I wished to go; there is not so much pleasure in going to the cottage as in walking any other way; it must be for the sake of the little girl."
+But without attending to her advice, Ellen continued her murmurs.-" I don't see my aunt has any reason to be angry with me," said she; " I am sure it is not for myself I wished to go; there is not so much pleasure in going to the cottage as in walking any other way; it must be for the sake of the little girl."